seaofvoices/crosswalk/docs/Guide/SharedModules.md

 end
 ```

-You can access the ModuleA from any other module server module by using `SharedModules.ModuleA`:
+You can access the ModuleA from any other module by getting it from the `SharedModules` table as `SharedModules.ModuleA`:

 ```lua hl_lines="6"
 -- SharedModules/ModuleB.lua